pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

  * A pipeline where a `$group` stage creates a new `total` field based on an [accumulator operator](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#accumulators-group).
 Later in the pipeline, a `$match` stage filters groups where each group's `total` is greater than `1000`.
  * A pipeline where a `$set` stage computes a new `total` field value based on adding up all the elements of an array field in each document.
 Later in the pipeline, a `$match` stage filters documents where the `total` is less than `50`.

 At first glance, it may seem like the match on the computed field is irreversibly trapped behind an earlier stage that computed the field's value.
 Indeed the aggregation engine cannot automatically optimise this further.
-In some situations, though, there may be a missed opportunity where benficial refactoring is possible by you, the developer.
+In some situations, though, there may be a missed opportunity where beneficial refactoring is possible by you, the developer.

 Take the following trivial example of a collection of _customer order_ documents: